 The first type of robustness check is reported in Table A2 for the debt holding equation and A3 for the corresponding over-indebtedness equation.
 First of all, $\rho{\varepsilon\mu}$ (rho) in all cases is significant, validating the two-equation approach.
-Second, no change of significance is observed in the variables of the debt holding equation, while some are observed in the equation of over-indebtedness.
+Second, no change of significance is observed in the variables of the debt holding equation, while some are observed in the equation of overindebtedness.
 In the latter, excluding the DSR variable adds significance to the Income variable and reduces that of working without a contract and that of household size between three and four members.
 Excluding residual maturity reduces the significance of household head being male, increases that of working without a contract, makes DSR below 20% highly significant, and, finally, renders non-significant Retail as the only source of credit.
 These results point towards the importance of maintaining both variables in the specification.

-13Excluded categories are loans from 'Cajas' (institutions related to social security), cooperatives, other car purchase financers, other educational sources of funding, and other sources.
+&lt;sup>13Excluded categories are loans from 'Cajas' (institutions related to social security), cooperatives, other car purchase financers, other educational sources of funding, and other sources.

 The second type of robustness check is in tables (A4) and (A5).
 Column (1) replicates the results for the main regression in the previous section to facilitate the comparison.
 Column (2) shows the estimation excluding from the sample those households that are in arrears in their financial obligations.
 Column (3) displays the result for the model that excludes those households which report that they take some debt to repay other debts.
-In column (4), we show the estimation for a model that considers in the sample only those households with more than one debt.
-Column (5) displays a model that excludes those households where some of the outstanding debt has been renegotiated.
+In column (4), we show the estimation for a model that excludes those households where some of the outstanding debt has been renegotiated.
 Column (6) shows the results for a model that considers households with more than one debt, and it excludes households with some debt in arrears or with some debt used to repay another debt.
 Finally, column (7) shows the results for a model in column (6) but this also excludes households where some of the outstanding debt has been renegotiated.